 What is a good substitute for German chocolate?

-If you are absolutely dying for German chocolate cake but don't have real German chocolate on hand, you can try mixing one tablespoon of unsweetened cocoa powder with one tablespoon + one teaspoon of sugar and one teaspoon of vegetable shortening.
-Do this for each ounce of German chocolate called for in a recipe.
+If you want to make a German chocolate cake but don’t have Baker’s German’s chocolate on hand, you can simply use an equal amount of semisweet chocolate in place of the German’s chocolate and make a regular chocolate cake.
+Or try mixing one tablespoon of unsweetened cocoa powder with one tablespoon + one teaspoon of sugar and one teaspoon of vegetable shortening for each ounce of German chocolate called for in a recipe.
+Neither approach is a perfect substitute, but it’s close enough that when paired with the coconut pecan frosting you should be okay.

 How do you frost a German chocolate cake?